ManINeedToSleep/PhishingSimulationTool/README.md

    - **In Progress**: Admin panel to enable administrators to add and edit phishing scenarios.
    - **Functionality**: Admins can enter scenario details through a form, dynamically updating the available phishing scenarios.

-2. **Enhanced Scenario Randomization**
+2. **Expanded Phishing Tactics**
-   - Planned improvements to existing randomization for richer scenario variations.
+   - Integration of more phishing methods, such as fake social media links, fake login pages, and QR code scams.
-   - Additional scenario templates and phishing tactics to increase engagement.
+   - Enhanced email components to allow for more dynamic phishing templates (e.g., logos, custom links).

 3. **Advanced User Tracking and Reporting**
    - Expanded tracking for more detailed performance metrics (e.g., identifying specific weak spots).